bitnami/charts/_docs/authoring-helm-charts.md

 - The chart name is the top-level directory name.
 - `manifests/` directory contains the kubernetes manifests.
-- `tpl/` directory contains helm generator templates and `values.toml`.
+- `tpl/` directory contains helmc generator templates and `values.toml`.
 - Manifests are prefixed with the chart name.
 - Replication controller manifests bear the `-rc` suffix.
 - Service manifests bear the `-svc` suffix.